Sholastix/portfolio/README.md

     Database:   none
 ___________________________________________________________________

-Just open "index.html" in project folder with help of your favorite browser.
+Just open file "index.html" in project folder "dist" with help of your favorite browser.